 - Pick backpacking if you want distance, quiet, and access to remote places.

-- Consider a hybrid: drive to a trailhead, hike a short distance, and camp away from busy campgrounds.
+- Try a hybrid approach: drive to a trailhead, hike a short distance, and camp away from busy campgrounds.

 Products Worth Considering